Pneumococcal Disease (includes pneumococcal pneumonia, pneumococcal meningitis and pneumococcal bacteremia)

 What is pneumococcal disease?

 Pneumococcal disease is caused by bacteria.
-It can lead to pneumonia, ear infections, and blood infections.
-It can also inflame the coverings of the brain and spinal cord, which is called meningitis.
+It can lead to pneumonia, arthritis, ear infections, endocarditis, and invasive blood (bacteremia) or brain infections.
+It can also infect and inflame the coverings of the brain and spinal cord (meningitis).
 Pneumococcal disease causes moderate to severe illness and can sometimes lead to death.

 Anyone can get pneumococcal disease.
 Some people are at higher risk.
 This disease occurs more often if you smoke or have: